Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

  Description in the DESCRIPTION file as this will be used as the abstract on the Bioconductor web site alongside [the other workflows](/help/workflows/).

+* In the DESCRIPTION file, include the line "Workflow: True"

 * Submit the package to the [GitHub submission tracker](https://github.com/Bioconductor/Contributions) for a formal review.
 Please also indicate in the tracker issue that this package is a